sillero/npm-presets/README.md

 ### npm-preset-install [flags] &lt;presets&gt;
 It takes `npm install` default flags (optional) and space seprated list of presets (optional).
+This command will resolve all the presets and run an `npm install` with the resolved modules and the provided flags.
 ```
 npm-preset-install react-redux-webpack